 WCPL has adopted the findings from these two studies as performance indicators i.e. overpressure 125 dB and vibration 200 mm/sec.
 If WCPL receives a complaint from the owner of livestock within 2 km of the Mine regarding impacts on livestock, WCPL will investigate and undertake monitoring (as required and in consultation with the landowner) to ensure the performance indicators are being achieved.
-These limits are shown in Table 11.
+These limits are shown in Table 4-5.

 Locations and monitoring requirements will be determined as required, in consultation with affected landholders.
-Noting that the land within 2 km is either NPWS, MCO or Peabody owned land, with the majority of livestock located on Peabody owned land.
+Noting that the land within 2 km is either National Parks and Wildlife Service (NPWS), Moolarben Coal Operations (MCO) or Peabody owned land, with the majority of livestock located on Peabody owned land.

-Location Purpose Source Airblast overpressure (dB(Lin Peak)) Ground vibration (mm/s) Monitoring Required As agreed with livestock landholder Performance Indicator Heggies (2006) - 200 As agreed with affected landholder Performance Indicator Casaday and Lehmann (1967) 125 - As agreed with affected landholder
+Location Purpose Source Airblast overpressure (dB(Lin Peak)) Ground vibration (mm/s) Monitoring Required As agreed with livestock Performance Indicator Heggies (2006) - 200 As agreed with affected landholder landholder Performance Indicator Casaday and Lehmann (1967) 125 - As agreed with affected landholder